Characters appearing in The Grand Budapest Hotel.

 - Mysterious Employer: She's the mysterious owner of the Grand Budapest Hotel.
 Kovacs represents her, and the hotel is part of the inheritance she left.

 - Shout-Out: The "und Taxis" part of "Desgoffe und Taxis" is inspired by the Real Life von Thurn und Taxisnote family, which is part of the German nobility.
 More specifically, parts of Gustave H.'s personality (his poetic speeches in particular) have been said to be inspired by Rainer Maria Rilke.
-Marie von Thurn und Taxis trusted Rilke with a castle, like Madame D. trusts Gustave H. with a grand hotel (although Gustave didn't know it before Madame D. died).
+Marie von Thurn und Taxis entrusted Rilke with a castle, like Madame D. entrusts Gustave H. with a grand hotel (although Gustave didn't know it before Madame D. died).

 - Small Role, Big Impact: Her death at the beginning set all the events of the film after it happened that she wrote a second will so that M. Gustave would be the heir of her fortune instead of her selfish and ambitious son or any possible family member.

 - Token Good Teammate: Of the Desgoffe-und-Taxis.
 In her short time seen, she fears what may happen to her at the hands of her own family trying to get her fortune, and leaves it all to Gustave.

 Played by: Adrien Brody

 The late Madame D.'s ambitious son.
 He wants to inherit his mother's fortune but his efforts are stopped by an unexpected force in the shape of a second will that would make M. Gustave H. the benefiter...and Dmitri won't allow that to happen.